justsml/dans-blog/content/posts/2023-08-18--should-you-use-named-or-default-exports/index.md

   - Incorrect (any more).
 Configure/update your tools.
   - Support has existed for 3+ years in [VS Code](https://github.com/microsoft/vscode/pull/94480), IntelliJ, etc.
-  - Still, there are some “best practices” to use with `default exports` to get the best IDE & refactor experience.
+  - Still, there are some "best practices" to use with `default exports` to get the best IDE & refactor experience.
   - ✅ `export default function UserService() {}` - always prefer named functions.
   - ❌ `export default function() { }` - anonymous functions are not implicitly tied to their filename.
 If you don’t name the thing, it’s hard to ask the computer to change it.
   - **Note:** For historical reasons you cannot combine `export default` with a `const` expression.